conan-io/docs/reference/conanfile/methods.rst

 - :doc:`deploy() <methods/deploy>`: Deploys (copy from package to user folder) the desired artifacts
 - :doc:`export() <methods/export>`: Copies files that are part of the recipe
 - :doc:`export_sources() <methods/export_sources>`: Copies files that are part of the recipe sources
+- :doc:`finalize() <methods/finalize>`: Customizes the package for using it in the running machine without affecting the original package
 - :doc:`generate() <methods/generate>`: Generates the files that are necessary for building the package
 - :doc:`init() <methods/init>`: Special initialization of recipe when extending from ``python_requires``
 - :doc:`layout() <methods/layout>`: Defines the relative project layout, source folders, build folders, etc.